Dual Diagnosis: PTSD

 Getting Help for PTSD and Substance Use Disorders

 People who suffer from post-traumatic stress disorder are often seeking immediate relief and comfort, which is why so many turn to substances like alcohol and drugs.
-At best, these offer only temporary relief; at worst, they can lead to a lifelong relationship with harmful substances.
+At best, these offer only temporary relief – at worst, they can lead to a lifelong relationship with harmful substances.

 The good news is that healthy and long-lasting solutions can be accessed by simply talking with your GP, or with a rehabilitation consultant.

-Most people with PTSD and a co-occurring addiction will be advised to seek treatment at a rehabilitation centre.
 Because the relationship between PTSD and substance use is so well-documented, many addiction treatment centres are experienced in combating both issues together.

 Even if PTSD is what has caused the substance use disorder, a treatment that only focuses on tackling the signs of PTSD is often not enough to stop the resulting addiction.

 Rehabilitation centres can be accessed privately or via the NHS, but the latter will require a referral from your GP and can take some time.
-If you aren’t sure which is the right path for you, being open and honest with your GP is key.

 If you feel more comfortable discussing it with a stranger – as many do – then many private centres offer free and confidential advice via telephone.